Buffett's firm tweaks stock portfolio, adds Suncor, Red Hat

 Continue Reading Below

+Berkshire Hathaway Inc. filed a quarterly update on its holdings with the Securities and Exchange Commission on Thursday.

 The Omaha, Nebraska-based company said it owned 10.76 million Suncor shares at the end of last year.
-But these quarterly filings don't make clear who made all the investments.
+But these quarterly filings don't make clear who made the investments.

+Buffett has said that investments of less than $1 billion are likely to be the work of Berkshire's two other investment managers.

 Berkshire said it sold nearly 3 million Apple shares but it still held 249.6 million shares of the iPhone maker.